 Once upon a time, back when I was at my absolute lowest as far as my adult years are concerned, I was so low-energy that things like nutrition and exercise were off the table.
 Now, granted, I had already been interested in nutrition for a long time, so our usual fare wasn’t bad.
 But still, the energy to make changes or try new recipes just wasn’t there.
 I had been regularly exercising, which became a long walk, which became a short walk, which became no walk.
 I was in a state of decline.

 There are a lot of benefits to sunshine.
 We all know this.
-I am not going to belabor the point when you can visit a website like The Vitamin D Council for that kind of information.
+I am not going to belabor the point when you can do an internet search for that kind of information.
 Of course, in addition to Vitamin D, sunshine has other benefits, and in addition to sunshine, being outside has other benefits.